hanoii/platformsh2slack/README.md

 ## Config file

-This scripts look for a `platformsh2slack-config.php` alongside the `platformsh2slack.php` script, you can either:
+This scripts look for a `platformsh2slack.yaml` alongside the `platformsh2slack.php` script, you can either:

 - create it on another build hook
 - or add it to your repository and then add a line to the build hook to move it to where you cloned this repository. (i.e. /app/public/platformsh2slack)

-See the sample file for the required settings: [platformsh2slack-config.sample.php](platformsh2slack-config.sample.php)
+See the sample file for the required settings: [platformsh2slack.sample.yaml](platformsh2slack.sample.yaml)

 ## Quick test

-If all went ok, you should be able to access your project's url at:
+If all went ok, you should be able to access the script at your project's url:

 `http://PROJECTURL/platformsh2slack/platformsh2slack.php`